Vivienne Binns: Community art

 Binns was a prominent figure in the development of community arts in Australia.
 In 1972 she collaborated with Mike Morris and Tim Burns on The Artsmobile, a travelling community arts project that brought Dada and Surrealist style performance work to centres along the north east coast of NSW.
 Described as "the offspring of a marriage between Fluxus and a local town council bookmobile", the Artsmobile brought a variety of art-based activities to schools, seniors centres and public parks.

 Continuing with her interest in community arts and also related to the questions raised by the Women's Art Movement, Binns developed Mothers' Memories, Others' Memories in 1978 during her artist's residency at the University of New South Wales.
 Beginning with staff and students of the university, Binns later expanded the project to the Sydney suburb of Blacktown, where she worked closely with Patricia Parker, a community officer at the Blacktown City Council.
-Mothers' Memories, Others' Memories recalled the "lives of women and their means of expression in the domestic sphere", through facilitating a space where participants could come and share stories of the various craft and needlework skills that they had been taught from their mothers and other members of their family.
-Described as "dense, fragmented, [and] multilayered" The final work was exhibited as a series of postcards installed on a postcard rack.
+Mothers' Memories, Others' Memories recalled the "lives of women and their means of expression in the domestic sphere", through facilitating a space where participants could come and share stories of the various craft and needlework skills that they had been taught by their mothers and other members of their family.
+Described as "dense, fragmented, [and] multilayered" the final work was exhibited as a series of postcards installed on a postcard rack.
 The project continued until 1981.